 The Academic Policies are of particular importance to GPRC students and will guide the academic decisions that are made in the process of taking a student from admissions to graduation or university transfer.
-These policies cover a multitude of areas from Admissions to Course Management, Credit Allocation, Examination, Grading, Advanced Standing, Use of Copyright Materials, to Graduation.
+These policies cover many areas, including admissions, advanced standing, course management, credit allocation, examinations, grading, reappraisals, graduation, student misconduct, and student rights and responsibilities.

 Students are advised to consult and review the current policies that are available on the College website for all matters pertaining to their interactions with GPRC and students are expected to be aware of how certain policies pertain to them.
-If a student requires clarification or interpretation of a policy, they are encouraged to contact the persons or departments identified as being responsible for that policy.
+If a student requires clarification of a policy, they are encouraged to contact the persons or departments identified as being responsible for that policy.